-This section will contain what is a proposal, and how proposals are developed in TC39 for the ECMA-262 language standard.
+We explain now what a proposal is, and how proposals are developed in TC39 for the ECMA-262 language standard.

-A proposal in this context is a suggested change to the ECMA-262 language standard.
+A proposal is a suggested change to the ECMA-262 language standard.
 These additions to the standard have to solve some form of problem with the current version of ECMAScript.
 Such problems can come in many forms, and can apply to any part of the language.
-A problem can be, features that are not present in the language, inconsistent parts of the language, simplification of common patterns, etc etc. The proposal development process is defined in the document TC39 Process.
+Examples include: a feature that is not present in the language, inconsistent parts of the language, simplification of common patterns, and so on.
+The proposal development process is defined in the TC39 Process Document.